NLTGit/netcdf-cog-stac/README.md

 # netcdf-cog-stac

 This repository contains example code to convert NetCDF files from an FTP site to COG and STAC files.
 Specifically, it was designed to convert NetCDF files from [CMIP3 and CMIP5 Climate and Hydrology Projections](https://gdo-dcp.ucllnl.org/).
 The resulting COG and STAC files can be written to a local directory or to AWS S3.
+Also included is a Google Earth Engine dashboard that you can use to view and compare composite images, along with code to make it work with COGs.

 ## Common Setup